DawoodAhmad0909/Social-Sphere/README.md

 ## Overview
 This project models a simplified social media platform with core features such as user registration, posting, liking, commenting, following, direct messaging, and notifications.
 The schema includes the following main tables:

-users: Stores account information and profile details.
+ •users: Stores account information and profile details.

-posts: Contains user-generated content (text, images, videos).
+ •posts: Contains user-generated content (text, images, videos).

-comments, likes: Support user engagement.
+ •comments, likes: Support user engagement.

-follows: Represents follower-following relationships.
+ •follows: Represents follower-following relationships.

-messages: Enables direct messaging between users.
+ •messages: Enables direct messaging between users.

-notifications: Alerts users about interactions.
+ •notifications: Alerts users about interactions.

-hashtags and post_hashtags: Enable hashtag tagging and trend tracking.
+ •hashtags and post_hashtags: Enable hashtag tagging and trend tracking.

 Each table has been populated with sample data to support realistic analysis and reporting.